lanrete-den/Multi-Rotor-Simulation-2D/README.md

 # Multi-Rotor-Simulation-2D
-Multi rotor simulation in python with qt for a university project
+Multi rotor simulation in python with qt for a university project (Course of Robotics)